 The fifth and decent way to how do homeschoolers make friends.

 If there aren’t any other homeschoolers in your community, don’t worry; you can always start one yourself!
 It’s very easy to set up and requires little effort on your part.
-If you want to make friends with other kids who are also interested in homeschooling, this is definitely the way to go.
+This is the way to go if you want to make friends with other kids who are also interested in homeschooling.

 6. Get involved with theater or acting!